Distaph (Dicloxacillin Sodium)

 Who Should Not Take Distaph

-Do not take Distaph if you are allergic to dicloxacillin, other penicillins (like amoxicillin), or cephalosporin antibiotics.
-Do not take if the expiry date has passed or if packaging shows signs of tampering.
-Not recommended for newborn infants.
+Do not take Distaph if you are allergic to dicloxacillin, any other penicillin (like amoxicillin), cephalosporin antibiotics, or any ingredients in the medicine.
+Do not take if the expiry date has passed or if the packaging shows signs of tampering.

 Medical Conditions to Discuss

-Tell your doctor if you have stomach problems (nausea, vomiting, indigestion), food absorption problems, liver problems, kidney problems, or cystic fibrosis.
-Also mention any allergies to medicines, foods, dyes, or preservatives.
+Tell your doctor if you have had allergic reactions to other penicillins or cephalosporins, stomach problems (nausea, vomiting, indigestion), food absorption problems, liver problems, kidney problems, or cystic fibrosis.
+Your doctor may need to adjust your dose or take special care if you have these conditions.

 Pregnancy and Breastfeeding

 Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor will discuss the risks and benefits, as Distaph can pass into breast milk.
+Your doctor will discuss the risks and benefits of taking Distaph during pregnancy or while breastfeeding, as the medicine can pass into breast milk.

 Drug Interactions

-Some medicines may interfere with how Distaph works.
-Always tell your doctor about all medications you’re taking.
+Some medicines may interfere with Distaph and affect how it works.
+Tell your doctor about all medicines you are taking.

 Alcohol & Driving